Skip to main content

 Rule 3301-32-08 | Management of communicable disease.

-(A) A person trained to recognize the common signs of communicable disease or other illness as required by paragraph (L) of rule 3301-32-02 of the Administrative Code, shall observe each child daily as the child enters the group.
+(A) A person trained to recognize the common signs of communicable disease or other illness as defined by paragraph (R) of rule 3301-32-01 of the Administrative Code, will observe each child daily as the child enters the group.

-(B) A child with any of the following signs or symptoms of illness shall be isolated immediately.
-Decisions regarding exclusion from the program either immediately or at some later time in the day shall be determined by the program coordinator or team leader and the parent(s).
+(B) A child with any of the following signs or symptoms of illness will be isolated immediately.
+Decisions regarding exclusion from the program either immediately or at some later time in the day will be determined by the program coordinator or team leader and the parent(s).

 (1) Diarrhea (three or more loose stool in a twenty-four-hour period) if reported;